openguard-bot/openguard/README.md

 ## Usage

-Once started, OpenGuard will join your Discord server and begin monitoring activity according to your configuration.
+Once started, you will need to invite the bot to your server, then it will begin monitoring activity according to your configuration.

-- Use `!help` in Discord to view available commands.
+- Use `o!help` in Discord to view available commands.
 - Moderators can adjust rules and actions via the configuration file or bot commands (if enabled).
 - Audit logs are stored in the `logs/` directory.